 Obentō (お弁当)

-Oshougatsu – new year in Japan
+Oshougatsu – New Year in Japan

 Ramen (ラーメン)

 Although ramen is more associated with restaurants, some street food stalls serve simplified versions of the dish.
-This may include a bowl of noodles with hot broth and some toppings, such as sliced pork and green onions.
+This can include a bowl of noodles with hot broth and some toppings, such as sliced pork and green onions.

 Kushikatsu (串カツ)